XSEDE/CRI_JS_Cluster_Tutorial/README.md

 At this point, your compute nodes should be managed by slurm!

 While they're currently in 'idle' state, that won't last for longer than SuspendTime.
-Wait for 30 seconds, and submit a job.
+Wait for 30 seconds, and submit a job - any job!
+Try submitting both one and two node jobs to see how the scheduler and nodes behave.
 Watch the logs in /var/log/slurm_elastic.log.